Vegan Easter Egg Cheesecake

 Make sure that the Digestives you use are vegan-friendly.
 The majority are these days but some of them still sneak some milk in there!
 Mcvities are now vegan friendly after a recipe changed which is great news, but I used Ms Molly’s as they are much cheaper at just 31p per pack!

-Measure out 60g (1/4 cup) of vegan butter then gently melt it over the stove or in the microwave.
+Measure out 60g (1/4 cup) of vegan margarine then gently melt it over the stove or in the microwave.
 Pour it into a bowl with the biscuit crumbs and mix well.

 In a large bowl, mix together 250g of cream cheese (8.8oz) and 50g of icing sugar (6 tablespoons) until smooth.
 I used Violife cream cheese.